-WS 3: Gendering Social History
+WS 3: Gendering Social History Objectives This course will

 - a.
 Introduce students to theoretical debates in feminst social history - b.
 Equip students with methodological tools to do social history.

 In Search of Our Pasts: Why Social History, Theoretical Debates in Feminist Historiography